 - Kyurem is revealed to be this in Pokémon Black 2 and White 2, where it turns Reshiram and Zekrom into powerups for itself that allow it to change form into Black/White Kyurem.
 To be fair though, the three dragons used to be one.
 Kyurem just wants to be whole again.

 - In a similar vein to Kyurem, the Prism Pokémon Necrozma becomes this to Solgaleo and Lunala in Pokémon Ultra Sun and Ultra Moon, absorbing them against their will and taking control of their minds and bodies to become Dusk Mane/Dawn Wings Necrozma.

 - Alex Mercer of [PROTOTYPE] eats people and other Infected to add their biomass and knowledge to his own.
 Eating the more powerful Infected like Hunters even grants him new combat powers in the storyline (though the Hunters themselves don't have those abilities).
 Eating people also grants him the ability to shapeshift into them.
 Chances are that by the end of the game the player will have had Alex consume hundreds if not thousands of victims.
 And he can still be considered something close to a hero in this game.

 - It helps that as he picks up their memories, he gets a bit of their personalities as well, slowly going from the completely remorseless sociopath he was before he got killed to simply a very bad individual.

-- With Alex as the Big Bad of [PROTOTYPE 2], James Heller, the new protagonist, shares many of the same attributes as Mercer did in the first game, though he's a better person from the start.
+- With Alex as the Big Bad of [PROTOTYPE 2], James Heller, the new protagonist, shares many of the same attributes as Mercer did in the first game, but unlike him retains much of his pre-infection personality.